rbb-dev/OpenWebUI-Monitor/resources/tutorials/en/deployment_guide.md

 The deployment is now complete.
 Note the domain assigned by Vercel or add a custom domain in the settings.
 This domain will be used as the `Api Endpoint` in the OpenWebUI function plugin.

-> **Note:** Due to Vercel’s free plan limitations, database connections may be slow, and token calculations for each message could take up to 2 seconds.
-If you have your own server, it’s recommended to use the Docker Compose method for deployment.
+> **Note:** Due to Vercel's free plan limitations, database connections may be slow, and token calculations for each message could take up to 2 seconds.
+If you have your own server, it's recommended to use the Docker Compose method for deployment.

 ### Method 2: Deploy with Docker Compose